hjoliver/cylc-flow/cylc-reset.md

 (although perhaps we need to add additional flags to the DB to help interpret e.g. an incomplete failed task that got its expected outputs "completed" manually).

+### 2. unsetting implied outputs?

+- e.g. submitted implies submit-failed should be unset
+- however, note that unsetting an output has no effect, and seems to contradict 1.?